Black dog (folklore): In popular culture

 The legend has been referenced many times in popular culture.
 One of the most famous ghostly black dogs in fiction appears in Sir Arthur Conan Doyle's The Hound of the Baskervilles, where a large dog-like creature haunts a family estate.
 Sherlock Holmes is brought in to determine if the dog is in fact real or supernatural.
 This story makes use of folktales where black dogs symbolize death.

 Another famous ghostly black dog may be found in J.K.
 Rowling's Harry Potter series: the "Grim", a "giant, spectral dog that haunts churchyards" is "the worst omen of death" according to Harry Potter's divination teacher, Professor Trelawney.
-Another reference to the legend can be found in the same book, Harry Potter & the Prisoner of Azkaban, Padfoot being the nickname of Sirius Black, an animagus who can turn into a large black dog and mistaken as the Grim by Harry.
+Another reference to the legend can be found in the same book, Harry Potter & the Prisoner of Azkaban, Padfoot being the nickname of Sirius Black, an animagus who can turn into a large black dog and who is mistaken for the Grim by Harry.

 English rock band Led Zeppelin's song "Black Dog" is loosely inspired by the trope of the black dog, incidentally, as well as a reference to a nameless black Labrador Retriever that wandered around the Headley Grange studios during recording.

+American singer-songwriter Taylor Swift released a bonus track entitled "The Black Dog" on a special edition of her studio album The Tortured Poets Department.
+The song is slow and has a sad theme, but the black dog is referenced as a London pub with the same name.

+In the Dungeons & Dragons role-playing game, black hound is another name for the intelligent moon dog, which counter to expectations is a helpful creature bent on hunting evil.
+The game also features evil yeth hounds as "massive, human-faced dogs that serve as the hunting dogs of powerful fey".

+In the Supernatural television show episode titled “Crossroad Blues” (Season 2 Episode 8), black dogs (referred to as Hell Hounds) are referenced as creatures who are sent to collect the souls that individuals sold them to a demon.